Team World Wins WSL Founder’s Cup As Champion Surfers Find Perfect Waves 100 Miles From The Nearest Ocean

 This weekend, the world witnessed a revolution in surfing with the inaugural World Surf League Founders’ Cup.
 The event took place at Kelly Slater’s Surf Ranch in Lemoore, California, which, believe it or not, is 100 miles from the nearest ocean.

-Kelly Slater is professional surfing biggest star, with 11 World Championships to his credit.
+Kelly Slater is professional surfing biggest star, with 11 world championships to his credit.
 But Slater is also a visionary businessman who spent the last decade designing and building an artificial wave pool to provide predictable, consistent waves that would be perfect for professional level events.

-On the weekend of May 5-6, 2018.
-Kelly Slater’s dream became reality when the world’s best professional surfers from Team USA, Team Europe, Team Brazil, Team Australia, and Team World kicked off the WSL Founder’s Cup.
+On the weekend of May 5-6, 2018, Kelly Slater’s dream became reality when the world’s best professional surfers from Team USA, Team Europe, Team Brazil, Team Australia, and Team World kicked off the first Founder’s Cup.
 After a weekend of flawless waves and world-class surfing, the event was won by Team World on Sunday.

 Members of Team World practice at @wsl @KSWaveCo Founders’ Cup in Lemoore (yep, Lemoore).
 Surfers will compete tomorrow in co-ed teams by region: USA, Europe, Brazil, Australia, and World. pic.twitter.com/W1s6KmvYpE